 Applying Anthropology 10th Edition – with Living Anthropologically

 Applying Anthropology 10th Edition (2012) continues to be the only four field introductory reader to anthropology and is a good Introduction to Anthropology.
 I used this anthology through the previous edition (see cross-referencing for 9th edition) and was a reviewer for the 10th.
-There are some great new articles–Clarence Gravlee’s How race becomes biology: Embodiment of social inequality is reason enough to seriously consider using it–but since fall 2012 I found too many dated and unwieldy materials, and I’ve been looking for alternatives.
-For a look at my current selection of articles, see Introduction to Anthropology 2016.
+There are some great new articles.
+Clarence Gravlee’s How race becomes biology: Embodiment of social inequality is reason enough to seriously consider using it.
+But since fall 2012 I found too many dated and unwieldy materials.
+I’ve been looking for alternatives.
+For a look at my current selection of articles, see Introduction to Anthropology 2017.

 Here is how the Applying Anthropology articles relate to the Living Anthropologically sections on Biological Anthropology – Human Nature, Race, Evolution.

 a) Horace Miner, “Body Ritual among the Nacirema”

 Like thousands of anthropology professors in a time-honored tradition, I begin the course with the Nacirema article as a way of talking about anthropology as an investigation into human sameness or universals, and differences or particularities, emphasizing that those things which make us the same are also the things we see as most different.
 Click Body Ritual among the Nacirema for more on how I teach this article in 2013 as well as a free PowerPoint presentation.
 I introduce the idea from Renato Rosaldo’s Culture & Truth that Miner’s article could also be seen as a critique of ethnographic writing, a warning to be careful about over-generalizing and locking people into timeless descriptions.
 I also attempt to talk about how Miner overlooks power differentials in ethnocentrisms.
 For more on Miner (and Laura Bohannan), see Micaela di Leonardo’s sections in Exotics at Home.

 b) Laura Bohannan, “Shakespeare in the Bush”